Schoolhouse Lights Icing on the Cake in Kitchen Remodel

 “I knew I wanted at least one schoolhouse light in my kitchen since these lights fit so perfectly into the era of my house,” she says.
 “In the end, I decided that they would not only be practical but would become a design feature in the kitchen with two rows of three lights which was inspired by a picture in my inspiration book.”

 “I chose this light because it was the basic, beautiful schoolhouse light that would give my space the warm, cozy feel of a 1920s kitchen,” Kristine notes.
 “They look almost like art to me.”
-The Primary Schoolhouse Light is an American-made fixture with hand-blown glass and a variety of customizing options.
+The Primary Schoolhouse Stem Mount Pendant is an American-made fixture with hand-blown glass and a variety of customizing options.

 Kristine was out of town when the lights were installed and a picture was sent to her after the lights went up.
 She was thrilled with the look and even happier when she got home to see her new kitchen in person.